chess3official/chess3-whitepaper/economics/tokenomics.md

 ## Governance

 ### DAO Structure
-$CHESS3 holders govern the platform through:
+$GBTZ holders govern the platform through:

 **Proposal System**:
 - Any holder can propose